rahul7007/NG-TDF/README.md

 | ng-invalid | invalid  |

 #### by creating a reference to the ngModel directive, we get access to the ngModel properties.
 For example, #name="ngModel"

+# 6-Validation with visual feedback
+#### &emsp; to apply is-invalid bootstrap class in name input when some error occurs, we can use ngModel properties coupled with class binding. e.g. `#name="ngModel" [class.is-invalid]="name.invalid && name.touched`